We have answers!

 Once you book your appointment time, your consultation process begins with the filling out of our pre-consultation form.
 This gives us a bird’s eye view of what your dream stationery looks like.

-We provide all of our consultation couples with our stationery design guide, that walks you through the basics of stationery, the invitation anatomy and includes multiple design inspirations.
+We provide all of our consultation couples with a printed copy of our stationery design guide, which walks you through the basics of stationery, the invitation anatomy and includes multiple design inspirations.

 When you come in for your appointment, we will work through the stationery design guide using a personalized companion work booklet that is yours to keep!
 We will discuss design choices, as well as look at different paper and colour options.